 It is beneficial for the fish survival in the reservoir to remain as deep as possible.

 The Natural Resources Conservation Service (NRCS) is analyzing alternatives to rehabilitate Tibble Fork Dam located on United States Forest Service Uinta-Wasatch-Cache National Forest property.
 NRCS performed an assessment of Tibble Fork Dam in 2004.
-The 2004 assessment concluded that Tibble Fork Dam does not meet current NRCS and Utah State Dam Safety regulations and engineering standards for a Class “C” dam (potential “Loss of Life”).
-The purpose of this project is to rehabilitate the dam to meet current NRCS and Utah State Dam Safety regulations, current engineering standards, and stabilize the existing dam structures.
-The life of the dam would be extended for a minimum of 50 years and a maximum of 100 years.
-The project would also restore the design storage capacity in the reservoir by possibly raising the height of the dam, enlarging the spillway to pass the Probably Maximum Flood, provide slope stability for seismic events, and as a result potentially increase the reservoir surface area.
+The 2004 assessment concluded that Tibble Fork Dam does not meet current NRCS and Utah State Dam Safety regulations and engineering standards for a high hazard dam (potential “Loss of Life”).
+The purpose and need of this project is for Tibble Fork Dam to meet current USDA-NRCS and Utah State Dam Safety regulations and current engineering standards.
+It would also continue to provide current benefits for the primary authorized purposes of flood prevention and sediment retention with secondary benefits of recreation and irrigation water storage.
+Stabilizing the existing dam structures would address the risk of loss-of-life and flooding associated with a dam failure because the dam is not meeting current safety criteria.

 For further project information please contact: